-The goal of the pilot is to start customers on the path to achieving 20 percent facility energy savings over the next five years.
+The goal of the pilot was to start customers on the path to achieving 20 percent facility energy savings over the next five years.

 Road maps were developed for three facilities in Chicago.
-The R&D team is working with the Business team to understand and transfer any best practices learned during the pilot.
+The R&D team worked with the Business team to understand and transfer any best practices learned during the pilot.